My 2 Biggest Bible Art Journaling Mistakes & What I’ve Learned From Them

-My two biggest Bible journaling mistakes and what I’ve learned from them
+My two biggest Bible art journaling mistakes and what I’ve learned from them

-MISTAKE NO. 1 – I stalled before I started Bible journaling
+MISTAKE NO. 1 – I stalled before I started Bible art journaling

-When I first learned about Bible journaling and when I actually started Bible journaling, had a 3 month gap.
-I am guessing that if you’ve thought about Bible journaling, or have even started Bible journaling, you may have experienced that moment, (or that loooonnngg period of time), when the nerves try to set in.
+When I first learned about Bible art journaling and when I actually started Bible art journaling, had a 3 month gap.
+I am guessing that if you’ve thought about Bible art journaling, or have even started Bible art journaling, you may have experienced that moment, (or that loooonnngg period of time), when the nerves try to set in.
 “What if I hurt my Bible!?!”
 “How do I honor God while creating in the Bible?!?”
 The questions and the nerves crowded my mind while I processed through how I felt about it all.
+Can you relate?

 WHAT I LEARNED – Ban perfection from your presence

 The solution to perfection truly is a simple one.
 Though admittedly hard to break away from, it is simple.
 We must ask God to show us where we feel inadequate.
 Where do we feel that we are insecure, or unsure of our true identity.
 Our value MUST come from God and His extreme passion for us.
-It must never come from our works to impress.
+It must never come from a desire to impress.
+When God made you He said His creation was good.
+He is already impressed.
 We are nothing without God.
 But, with God, we are capable of much and truly beautiful.